-To reduce the nation's dependency on imported goods especially food, bold measures should immediately be implemented to boost food sources especially vegetables.
+To reduce the nation's dependency on imported goods, especially food, bold measures should immediately be implemented to boost food sources, especially vegetables.

-Universiti Putra Malaysia's School of Business and Economics senior lecturer Associate Prof Dr Anuar Shah Bali Mahomed said the government could embark on large scale vegetable cultivation, including fast growing vegetables that could be harvested within six months.
+Senior lecturer at the School of Business and Economics, Universiti Putra Malaysia (UPM) Associate Professor Dr Anuar Shah Bali Mahomed said the government can embark on large scale vegetable cultivation, including fast-growing vegetables that can be harvested within six months.

-"This is because, if the food supply crisis worsens, vegetables that are grown will be sufficient for domestic supply and can be the lifeline for the people.
+This is because, if the food supply crisis worsens, vegetables that are grown will be sufficient for domestic supply and can be the lifeline for the people.